 Teradata UNION ALL – The New Features of Release 16

-The optimizer will decide to execute the query without making use of these features if cost estimations for the traditional execution plan are lower.
-Like always, it's important to support the optimizer with correct statistics.
+The optimizer will decide to execute the query without using these features if cost estimations for the traditional execution plan are lower.
+Like always, it’s essential to support the optimizer with correct statistics.

 Before Teradata 16, the execution plan for a join between a derived table or view containing UNION ALL looks like this: